Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    but detailed overview of what the package functionality entails.
 It should be one or more complete sentences.

-5. "Authors@R or Author/Maintainer:" fields: The `Authors@R` field should be
+5. "Authors@R:" field: The `Authors@R` field should be used.
-   used.
 A maintainer designation (`cre` for Authors@R ) is required with an actively maintained email.
 This email will be used for contact regarding any issues that arise with your package in the future.
 For persons with an ORCID identifier (See [ORCiD](https://orcid.org/) for more information) provide the identifier via an element named "ORCID" in the comment argument of person().
 Example:
    `person("Lori", "Shepherd", email=Lori.Shepherd@roswellpark.org,
    role=c("cre", aut"), comment = c(ORCID = "0000-0002-5910-4010"))`.